alttch/eva3/doc/notifiers.rst

 .. note::

-    For the each "state" subscription you must specify either type and groups or item IDs.
+    For each "state" subscription you must specify either type and groups or item IDs.

 Example: